Jaclenga/Tampa-Development-Records/README.md

 This repository collects development-related records published by the City of Tampa and puts them into a format that's easier to explore, map, and analyze.

 The current release (`v0.8.0`) contains **4,469 records from eight City GIS layers**, downloaded on August 23, 2026.
-Separately dated capital-budget and linked-parcel context modules are excluded from that core count.
+Capital-budget and linked-parcel context modules observed on August 28, 2026 are excluded from that core count.

 This is **not a database of every development in Tampa**.
 It's a snapshot of the records available through these eight public layers at the time of download.